FederatedAI/FATE/standalone-deploy/README.md

 ## ****FATE Stand-alone Deployment Guide****

-The stand-alone version provides three deployment methods, which can be selected according to your actual situation:
+The stand-alone version provides 2 deployment methods, which can be selected according to your actual situation:

 - Install FATE using Docker [Chinese guide](./doc/Fate-standalone_deployment_guide_zh.md) *(Recommended)*